 Providers or employers delivering a care at home service should identify patients/ individuals at extremely high risk of severe illness, assess their needs and allocate dedicated staff (if possible) to care for them.
 This should be reviewed regularly to ensure it is up to date.
 Other staff members should be allocated to consistently care for the needs of those not at extremely high risk of severe illness.
+During the pandemic it is important to minimise the visits to those patients/individuals at extremely high risk of severe illness and, if possible, the number of staff undertaking the visits.
+The person receiving care may make the decision to suspend some of the care or for this to be provided by a carer or guardian.
 This should be discussed with the relevant authorities and care providers.
 Where it is not possible to allocate specific staff to care for patients/ individuals who are at extremely high risk of severe illness, it may be possible to schedule visits to these groups of patients/individuals before visits to others.